allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 Team members _may not_:

 * assign more than one Technical Manager
-* completely take on responsibility for two roles
+* take on responsibility for two roles

 ##### Technical Manager